 Xerox has many work-at-home jobs in a variety of areas such as customer service, administrative support, and data entry.
 They offer the Heros at Home program for vets and military spouses needing to work from home as well.
 Search the Xerox job board for work-at-home jobs by select “Yes” under the option for Virtual/Work From Home.

 Where to Find More Data Entry Jobs

-While the above companies frequently (or occasionally) have home-based data entry jobs, they’re not the only source of data entry work.
+While the above companies frequently (or occasionally) have home-based data entry jobs, they’re not the only source of data entry job listings.
 Below are other resources for finding data entry jobs you can do at home.
 Do be careful about scams on the general job search sites.

 FlexJobs: This link takes you directly to the data entry jobs category.
-FlexJobs is a fee-based work-at-home job database, but for finding legitimate jobs fast, plus getting a ton of resources and tips, it’s well worth it to the serious job hunter.
+For finding legitimate, screened, work-at-home jobs fast, plus getting company information, and a ton of resources and tips to help you get hired, Flexjobs is ideal for the serious work from home job hunter.
 Check out WAHS’s review of FlexJobs for more information.

 HomeJobStop: This is another fee-based work-at-home database.
 It’s less expensive than FlexJobs, but less extensive as well.
 However, it often has data entry jobs listed.
 You can search by category or by keyword.
 Read WAHS’s review of HomeJobStop for more information.